You can now buy the classic A.F.0210. strap

 A comparison between the webbing in the woven test strip and two original A.F.0210. straps is shown below.

-The shouldered buckles and loops have also to be remanufactured.
+The shouldered buckles and loops have also been remanufactured.

-Producing the mould for buckle production will be very expensive, so 3-D printing technology has been used to proof the buckle production, and to print buckles for prototype production.
+Producing the mould for buckle production is expensive, so 3-D printing technology has been used to proof the buckle production, and to print buckles for prototype production.

 The original buckles vary, but two have been scanned in a 3-D scanner, and based on all available data, the buckle has been modelled in 3-D.